 I cannot recall anything close to the exact date.
 I believe I would have been approximately 16 at the time.
 I'd been struggling for a couple years before this point with the growing realization that I didn't believe in gods, but reading the Christian bible and Bertrand Russell's Why I Am Not a Christian and Other Essays on Religion and Related Subjects

 helped me realize that religion was worse than implausible and provided me with a name for what I would slowly begin to embrace.

 Do you remember the day you officially became an agnostic?

-I did have a period of agnosticism (as the word is often used) in between Christianity and atheism.
+I had a brief period of agnosticism (as the word is often used) in between Christianity and atheism.
+But really, this was just me being confused.
 Obviously, nothing about it was official in any way, shape, or form.
 It emerged very gradually, starting at about age 14 and turning into atheism a couple years later.

 For reasons I have previously articulated, I think that agnosticism is nothing more than a socially acceptable name for atheism based on a misunderstanding of what atheism means.
 That is, an agnostic is an atheist who does not like the connotations "atheist" has come to carry.

 How about the last time you spoke or prayed to God with actual thought that someone was listening?